-You will shop for and enroll in your retiree healthcare coverage through Mercer Marketplace 365+ Retiree.
+You will shop for and enroll in your retiree healthcare coverage through Aptia365 Retiree.
 You have several options to choose from to meet your healthcare and prescription drug needs.
-Mercer Marketplace 365+ Retiree and its benefits counselors are ready to support you before, during, and after enrollment.
+Aptia365 Retiree and its benefits counselors are ready to support you before, during, and after enrollment.
 They will help you understand the different individual plans offered to you, assist you in determining which plans provide the coverage you need, and complete your enrollment when ready.

-When you enroll in retiree medical coverage through Mercer Marketplace 365+ Retiree, you may also be eligible for an HRA (Health Reimbursement Arrangement) account to offset the cost of your healthcare plan.
+When you enroll in retiree healthcare coverage through Aptia365, you may also be eligible for an HRA (Health Reimbursement Arrangement) account to offset the cost of your healthcare plan.
 (See the HRA Funding Eligibility table to determine if you are eligible.)
 This HRA, set up in your name, is a special, tax-free account that you may use to reimburse yourself for eligible healthcare plan expenses as defined by your employer and the IRS.
-For a retiree and any applicable dependent(s) to be eligible for the HRA, you must enroll in medical coverage through Mercer Marketplace 365+ Retiree.
+For a retiree and any applicable dependent(s) to be eligible for the HRA, you must enroll in healthcare coverage through Aptia365.

 Benefits counselors are available to support you during your enrollment period.
-You may reach Mercer Marketplace 365+ Retiree:
+You may reach Aptia365 Retiree:

-- Online at mercermarketplace.com/capitalone at your convenience, 24 hours a day, seven days a week. - Any business day, from 8:00 a.m. to 5:30 p.m.
+Online at retiree.aptia365.com/capitalone at your convenience, 24 hours a day, seven days a week. • Any business day, from 8:00 a.m. to 5:30 p.m.
 ET at 855-207-1979 toll-free (deaf or hard of hearing individuals should dial 711) to set up a consultation.